markcowl/typespec-e2e-demo/doc/getitdone/getitdone-projectcreation.md

     dotnet run
     ```

-    The console output will display the base URL where your API is running (e.g., `http://localhost:5091`).
+    The console output will display the base URL where your API is running (e.g., `http://localhost:5000` or `https://localhost:7000`).

-## Step 4: Test the API with thunder client and a simple html front-end
+## Step 11: Test the API with thunder client and a simple html front-end

 ### Using thunder client